nicolasrestrepo/Ayllu/README.md

 5. Batcher flushes to the selected transport with retry + backoff.
 6. Transport forwards data to a proxy endpoint (`/api/logs` in the Next.js example).
 The proxy can enforce authentication, rate limiting, or vendor fan-out.

+## CI/CD & Releases

+The repository uses [Changesets](https://github.com/changesets/changesets) for version management and GitHub Actions for automation:

+- **CI** – Lints, tests, and builds on every PR
+- **Changeset validation** – Ensures PRs include versioning information
+- **Automated releases** – Creates version PRs and publishes to npm on merge

+See the [Release Guide](docs/site/docs/release-guide.md) for detailed instructions on versioning and publishing packages.

 ## Contributing & Roadmap

 - Add transports (`@ayllu/transport-otlp`, `@ayllu/transport-loki`) using the adapter contract.